(one synonym: Hypsa analis Walker, 1856)

 The Caterpillars of this species are pale yellow or brown with sparse hairs, which on the thorax point forward, and with some dark brown and a few red spots on the back behind the head, and some more dark brown spots on the back near the tail.

-The caterpillars characteristically rest with the head and thorax curved around to the left, and with the last two segments raised in the air.
+The caterpillars characteristically rest with the head and thorax curved around to the side (right or left, it seems to be ambidextrous), and with the last two segments raised in the air.